dry-tortuga/songbirdz-collection-backend/README.md

 You can find the front-end application [here](https://github.com/dry-tortuga/songbirdz-collection-frontend).

-**NOTE:** The image files, species names, and merkle trees are hidden for now until each bird in the NFT collection has been successfully identified.
+**NOTE:** The species names and merkle trees are hidden for now until each bird in the NFT collection has been successfully identified.
 This means the `./private` folder is not included in this repo, so you will need to generate it yourself if forking this repo!

 # Solidity (ERC721 Contract)